Groucho/groucho/README.md

 ### Thanks.
 If you've read this far you might have some suggestions.
 Feel free to send those or make a merge request.
 Find something wrong with these docs?
 Please send that along as well.
+Why groucho?
+Because we can tell who you are with those silly glasses on.